WHITE-WATER RAFTING

 ADDITIONAL POINTERS

-• Contact lens users are advised to wear spectacles instead, in order to cut down the risk of lenses getting contaminated
+- Contact lens users are advised to wear spectacles instead, in order to cut down the risk of lenses getting contaminate

 SITES FOR WHITE-WATER RAFTING